osisoft/AVEVA-Adapter-Modbus-Docs/V1/OSIsoft Adapter for Modbus TCP overview/OSIsoft Adapter for Modbus TCP principles of operation.md

 For more details, see [OSIsoft Adapter for Modbus TCP data source configuration](xref:OSIsoftAdapterForModbusTCPDataSourceConfiguration) and [OSIsoft Adapter for Modbus TCP data selection configuration](xref:OSIsoftAdapterForModbusTCPDataSelectionConfiguration).

 ## Connection
-The Modbus TCP adapter communicates with the Modbus TCP devices through the TCP/IP network by sending request packets that are constructed based on the data selection configurations, and collects the response packets returned by the devices.
+The adapter communicates with the Modbus TCP devices through the TCP/IP network by sending request packets that are constructed based on the data selection configurations, and collects the response packets returned by the devices.

 ## Stream creation
-From the parsed data selection configurations, the Modbus TCP adapter creates types, streams and data based on the information provided.
+From the parsed data selection configurations, the adapter creates types, streams and data based on the information provided.
 For each measurement in the data selection configuration, a stream is created to store time series data.

 ## Data collection
-The Modbus TCP adapter collects data from the Modbus TCP devices at the polling rates that you specify.
+The adapter collects data from the Modbus TCP devices at the polling rates that you specify.
 The rates are set in each of the data selection configurations and can range from 0 milliseconds (as fast as possible) up to 1 day per polling.
 The adapter automatically optimizes the data collection process by grouping the requests to reduce the I/O load imposed to the Modbus TCP networks.

 ### Data types
-The Modbus TCP adapter converts readings from single or multiple registers into the data types specified by the data type code and populates the value into streams.
+The adapter converts readings from single or multiple registers into the data types specified by the data type code and populates the value into streams.

-The following table lists all data types with their corresponding type codes supported by the Modbus TCP adapter.
+The following table lists all data types with their corresponding type codes supported by the adapter.

 | Data type code | Data type name | Value type | Register type | Description |
 |----------------|----------------|------------|---------------|-------------|